Picnic Table Plans

 These picnic table plans are one of several types of all-in-one

-picnic tables.
-I saw the one featured on this page at an RV park.
+picnic table designs.
+I saw this one at an RV park near

 Building the all-in-one picnic table

 Note: Before cutting any wood or building any part of these picnic table

 plans, read through to the end of these instructions so that you can